shabkar.org Vegetarianism In Buddhism Scriptures Teachers References Search

 Dear visitor of this website,

-Shabkar.Org has received quite a bit of feedback since its official launch in November 2006.
+Since its official launch in November 2006 Shabkar.Org has received quite a bit of feedback.
 There were many warm and encouraging comments from a wide range of Buddhist schools and sanghas expressing appreciation for the work and sending good wishes.
 In some cases there were critiques and helpful comments that I very much appreciated.
-Other feedback indicated that the website was being used as a vehicle to criticize others.
-Based on this latter feedback, I would like to share some reflections that clarify the purpose of this website.
+However, some feedback indicated that shabkar.Org was being used by visitors of this website as a vehicle to criticize their non-vegetarian sangha members.
+Also a few Asian visitors regarded some content to be too upfront.

 "Do not go by revelation; do not go by tradition; do not go by hearsay; do not go on the authority of sacred texts; do not go on the grounds of pure logic; do not go by a view that seems rational; do not go by reflecting on mere appearances; do not go along with a considered view because you agree with it; do not go along on the grounds that the person is competent; do not go along because [thinking] 'the recluse is our teacher'.
 Kalamas, when you yourselves know: 'These things are unwholesome, these things are blameworthy; these things are censured by the wise; and when undertaken and observed, these things lead to harm and ill, abandon them...Kalamas, when you know for yourselves: These are wholesome; these things are not blameworthy; these things are praised by the wise; undertaken and observed, these things lead to benefit and happiness, having undertaken them, abide in them."